 Anthony, a former navy cook and food lover, greeted us with a smile and amuse bouche cups of tomatoes with chêvre.
 We soon met his pregnant companion Nathalie, a nursery school teacher, who would complete our dinner quartet.
 Though their English was only a little better than our French, we were able to communicate easily thanks to the magic of Google Translate and the common language of food.

 Our VizEat Marseille Dinner

-Along with the hors d’oeuvres, Anthony introduced us to the Mauresque, a popular drink in Marseille.
-Translating to “The Moorish” in English.
-This tasty aperitif has just four ingredients – Pastis (anise flavored liqueur), Orgeat (almond syrup), water and ice cubes.
+Along with the hors-d’oeuvres, Anthony introduced us to the Mauresque, a popular drink in Marseille.
+Translating to “The Moorish” in English, this tasty aperitif has just four ingredients – Pastis (anise-flavored liqueur), Orgeat (almond syrup), water and ice cubes.
 The combination of flavors results in a uniquely refreshing anise concoction that we continued drinking throughout our time in Marseille and plan to recreate in the future.
-(See recipe below.)

 Food can often be the gateway to understanding a different culture.
 Between the food and conversation that we shared at Anthony’s apartment, we left the meal with a greater understanding of Marseille, its people and its culinary traditions – along with two full stomachs.